Ausgi/Java_PlannerTool/README.md

 2. Use the application to add, edit and delete courses with buttons.

 3. Credits to fellow coders Jesse Inkinen and Ella Harmaala.
-Also to our teacher Antonius de Arruda Camara
+Also to our teacher Antonius Camara

 4. MIT-License